nokia-wroclaw/innovativeproject-docdb/README.md

 ##Features##
 - storing uploaded documents
-- real-time searching in DB
+- real-time searching in DB by contents of files
 - adding tags to dropzones
 - editing number and colors of dropzones
 - dropzone inclusion